NunoSempere/ReverseShooting/README.md

 ### FindAlternativePath.m
 Returns values of delta_0 and N_0 such that the associated path minimizes the following objective function "find the time t_0 on the path where delta_(t_0) is close to a given target.
 Then get the weighted sum of squared deviations between the state variables and the target state variables.

-## Vanilla reverse shooting
-Calibrate.m
-getsteadystate.m
-transit1dx.m
-solvetransition.m
-getells0.m
-Transition.m

-## Shocks and accelerations
-Acceleration.m
-TransitoryShock.m
-FindAlternativePath.m

-## How to use for vanilla reverse shooting
-Use: Change the "matlabminiscriptspath" variable on Transition.m, and then run Transition.m
-Modify: Change the hard-coded values and equations in the vanilla reverse shooting files to your desired equations and values.
-Change the "matlabminiscriptspath" variable on Calibration.m as well.

-## How to use for the more complicated case
-Here be dragons.

 ## General notes
 Matlab doesn't seem to have a return keyword; instead return variables are specified with the function definition.